mailerdemon/mailerdemon.github.io/_posts/2019-10-05-bastion-writeup.md

 ![](/images/bastion/image2.png)

 The VHDs, though, aren't readable this way.
-To browse through them, we have to mount those as well.
-For VHD files, we have to first install `guestmount`.
+To browse through them, I have to mount those as well.
+For VHD files, I have to first install `guestmount`.

 {% highlight plaintext %}
 root@kali:~# apt-get install libguestfs-tools
 {% endhighlight %}

-Then we create a new directory as the mountpoint.
+Then I create a new directory as the mountpoint.

 {% highlight plaintext %}
 root@kali:~# mkdir vhd1
 {% endhighlight %}

-And we mount the VHD file.
+And I mount the VHD file.

 {% highlight plaintext %}
 root@kali:~# guestmount --add "/root/Backups/WindowsImageBackup/L4mpje-PC/Backup 2019-02-22 124351/9b9cfbc4-369e-11e9-a17c-806e6f6e6963.vhd" --inspector --ro /root/vhd1 -v
 {% endhighlight %}

-Now we can browse through the file system as if it were part of our own.
+Now I can browse through the file system as if it were part of my own.

 ![](/images/bastion/image3.png)

 _Note: One of the VHDs wouldn't mount properly.
 Turns out it isn't necessary to mount anyway._

 Now with read access to the VHD, my first instinct is to go for the __flags__, but there's nothing at `C:\Users\L4mpje\Desktop` or `C:\Users\Administrator\Desktop`.
-So we clearly don't have the right access just yet.
+So I clearly don't have the right access just yet.

 Next thing to do would be to search for __user credentials__.
 After checking for credentials lying around in obvious places, I go for the SAM and SECURITY files.